-Guardianship Attorney – Free Lawyer Consultation
+Guardianship Attorney – Get a Free In-Office Consultation with a Lawyer

+I want a guardianship.
+How do I get guardianship?
 Guardianship is a legal relationship created between two parties.
 Once done, the guardian will have the authority, and corresponding duty, to care for a person and their property interests.
 The individual cared for by the guardian is called a ward.

 You can seek appointment as a guardian if you are not the child’s parent.
 However, to be appointed as guardian of a child, you must be willing to care for and tend to the child’s needs or property interest.